-- 2. For full-time shift employees working a fifty-six (56) hour average duty week, maximum accruals at any one (1) time with less than ten (10) years of full-time continuous service shall be three hundred thirty-six (336) hours.
-The maximum allowable vacation credit at any one (1) time for a full-time shift employee with ten (10) or more years of full-time continuous service shall be four hundred forty-eight (448) hours.
-All vacation hours earned in excess of the maximum allowable vacation credit shall be paid in the pay period earned. - D. General Provisions - 1.
-Not more than eighty (80) hours for staff employees assigned to a forty (40) hour workweek or one hundred twelve (112) hours for shift employees assigned to a fifty-six (56) hour average duty week of paid time may be credited toward accumulation of vacation credit in any pay period. - 2.
+- 1. Not more than eighty (80) hours for staff employees assigned to a forty (40) hour workweek or one hundred twelve (112) hours for shift employees assigned to a fifty-six (56) hour average duty week of paid time may be credited toward accumulation of vacation credit in any pay period. - 2.
 An Official Leave of Absence shall cause the aforementioned ten (10) years of full-time Authority service to be postponed a number of calendar days equal to the Official Leave. - 3.
 Additional vacation earned during the period of vacation may be taken consecutively with the approval of the Fire Chief. - 4.
-In any use of vacation, an employee's account shall be charged to the nearest quarter hour. - 5.
-Vacations shall be scheduled for employees insofar as practicable while meeting staffing levels on the basis of employee requests.
-In cases of conflict among requests, vacation assignments will be made on the basis of seniority. - 6.
-Illness while on paid vacation will be charged to Sick Leave rather than vacation only under the conditions specified in Article V, Section 1.C.2. - 7.
-No employee shall be required to return to work for the Authority in any capacity during the time of his/her paid vacation from the Authority service, except in cases of emergency. - 8.
+In any use of vacation, an employee's account shall be charged to the nearest quarter hour. - Vacations shall be scheduled for employees insofar as practicable while meeting staffing levels on the basis of employee requests.
+In cases of conflict among requests, vacation assignments will be made on the basis of seniority.

+- 6. Illness while on paid vacation will be charged to Sick Leave rather than vacation only under the conditions specified in Article V, Section 1.C.2. - 7.
+No employee shall be required to return to work for the Authority in any capacity during the time of his/hertheir paid vacation from the Authority service, except in cases of emergency. - 8.
 An employee separating from Authority service for reasons other than paid Authority retirement shall be paid for all accrued vacation in a lump sum payment.
-An employee who is separating from Authority service by way of paid Authority retirement may elect either to take time off for his/her vacation or to be paid for his/her vacation in a lump sum payment. - 9.
-For calendar year 2020 an employee may request to be paid for accrued vacation in either two (2) separate increments of up to fifty-six (56) hours for shift employees or forty (40) hours for staff employees each or one (1) increment of up to one hundred and twelve (112) hours for shift employees or eighty (80) hours for staff employees.
-An employee who is within fifteen (15) hours for staff employees and twenty-one (21) hours for shift employees of the applicable maximum allowable vacation credit set forth in

-Section 14.C of this Article, may request to be paid for one (1) additional increment of up to one hundred twelve (112) hours for shift employees or eighty (80) hours for staff employees in each fiscal year.
+An employee who is separating from Authority service by way of paid Authority retirement may elect either to take time off for his/hertheir vacation or to be paid for his/hertheir vacation in a lump sum payment. - 9.
+For calendar year 2020 an employee may request to be paid for accrued vacation in either two (2) separate increments of up to fifty six (56) hours for shift employees or forty (40) hours for staff employees each or one (1) increment of up to one hundred and twelve (112) hours for shift employees or eighty (80) hours for staff employees.
+An employee who is within fifteen (15) hours for staff employees and twenty one (21) hours for shift employees of the applicable maximum allowable vacation credit set forth in Section 14.C of this Article, may request to be paid for one (1) additional increment of up to one hundred twelve (112) hours for shift employees or eighty (80) hours for staff employees in each fiscal year.
 For purposes of this payout, it must occur in a full pay period starting on or after July 1st of the current fiscal year requested and paid out prior to the full pay period ending June 30th.